HermanL02/WarwickUniversity-Notes/202309/Lab 3 Backup.md

 When Alice is accessing Samy's web page, we can see the request is automatically sent.![[Pasted image 20231120132828.png|650]]Alice's profile after visit Samy's Profile:
 ![[Pasted image 20231120132859.png|650]]
 ## Questions
+3. Why do we need Line (1)?
+If we do not add this check, can the attack be successful?
+How come we do not have such a check in the add-friend attack (add_friend.js)?
+Answer: The